kylekmcleod/kylekmcleod/README.md

 ## I'm Kyle McLeod

 I'm a fourth-year computer science major at UBCO.
 I am currently spending my time learning new technologies and languages.
-I'm excited about the journey ahead and the potential to contribute to the field in meaningful ways.
+I'm excited about my computer science journeuy and the potential to contribute to the field in meaningful ways.

 ## What am I working on?
 - 💻 Learning React & Python applications with [Song Seperator](https://github.com/kylekmcleod/SongSeperator)